World Cup host Qatar wins rights for 2023 Asian Cup - WHIZ News

 China had originally been scheduled to hold the 24-team event but relinquished its hosting rights in May because of the country’s COVID-19 restrictions, leaving the AFC looking for replacements.

+“Given the short lead time in preparation, we know that the hard work begins immediately but with their existing world-class infrastructure and unrivalled hosting capabilities, we are confident that Qatar will stage a worthy spectacle befitting the prestige and stature of Asia’s crown jewel,” AFC President Sheik Salman bin Ebrahim Al Khalifa said in a statement.

-Given the high summer temperatures in Qatar, it’s possible the scheduled tournament dates could be switched from next June.
+Given the high summer temperatures in Qatar, it’s possible that the scheduled tournament dates could be switched from next June.
+The World Cup dates were shifted from mid-year to late November and December because of the heat.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports